kbalog/uis-dat640-fall2019/assignments/assignment-2b/README.md

 ## Part 3 (week 44)

-  * Select a subset of features, from the complete feature set, that give you the best overall performance.
+  * Select a subset consisting of the five features, from the complete feature set, that give you the best overall performance.
     - You will need to describe in your report how you decided on these particular features.
+  * If you think you found a better subset of features than you tried before, you may make a new Kaggle submission.
+  * You may do this repeatedly as part of your search for the best five features.

 ## Deliverable